 These tools identify pages that share keywords and suggest or automate links between them.
 They solve a real problem: manual internal linking is tedious and most teams never do it at scale.

-What they don’t address: Why two pages should link beyond keyword overlap, how to write the linking sentence naturally, where in the post the link belongs, or what conceptual relationship exists between the content.
+Why two pages should link beyond keyword overlap, how to write the linking sentence naturally, where in the post the link belongs, or what conceptual relationship exists between the content.
 Keyword matching tells search engines that pages share a word.
 It does not tell AI systems that the author understands how the ideas relate.
+That distinction, and the mechanism by which it shapes AI citation decisions, is precisely what makes understanding how semantic relationship links drive AI visibility so foundational before evaluating any tool in this space.

 Platforms like ThatWare offer a comprehensive AI-SEO intelligence stack: keyword research, rank tracking, technical SEO, content alignment assessment, semantic cannibalization detection, LLM SEO guidance, and more.
 Their most sophisticated capabilities include embedding-based content overlap analysis and intent-alignment scoring at the section level.